apetrovYa/docker_ee_solution_briefs/docker_ee_logging_elk/prerequisites.rst

 Docker swarm
 ------------

-A Docker swarm must be deployed and running.
+To run this Solution Brief a Docker swarm must be deployed and running.

 * For a test environment a minimum of 3 nodes is required.
 * For a production environment additional nodes should be deployed.